 Contemporary action theorists have typically, although not universally, focused on whether any particular action (as opposed to the agent) is weak-willed (see, e.g., Mele 2011c for a concise introduction of this historically well-established topic and Mele 2012l for a book length treatment).
-This is sometimes also referred to as weak willed action.
-One of the major questions regarding weakness of will/akrasia is whether agents can act freely when they intentionally act contrary to their judgment about what's best to do referred to as strict akratic action (Mele 2011c).
-Another point of discussion concerns whether how closely exercises of ideal self-control are tied to the influence of reason to the exclusion of the 'passions' or desires (Mele 2011d).
+This is sometimes also referred to as weak-willed action.16 One of the major questions regarding weakness of will/akrasia is whether agents can act freely when they intentionally act contrary to their judgment about what's best to do-referred to as strict akratic action (Mele 2011c).
+Another point of discussion concerns how closely exercises of ideal self-control are tied to the influence of reason to the exclusion of the "passions" or desires (Mele 2011d).
 Further, we can distinguish how agents can exercise self-control in their actions at a time (synchronic) versus over time (diachronic).
 Each kind of exercise of self-control raises conceptual issues for which philosophers have offered proposals (e.g., Mele 2013e; Mele 2012l).
-(For an interview-style overview of this research, see the interview with Mele in The Philosopher's Magazine (2013m).)
+(For an overview of this research, see the interview with Mele in The Philosopher's Magazine (2013m).)
 Levy (2016a) interestingly applies a broader notion of autonomy-related self-control to the issue of whether addicts can give informed consent for recovery treatments and programs, such as supervised heroin injections.
-Other intriguing topics regarding rationality, which will not be explored here given space constraints, include philosophical accounts of self-deception (see, e.g., Mele 2012f).
-The issue of selfcontrol, broadly construed, from a psychological perspective will be taken up again in section V.1 below.
+Other intriguing topics regarding rationality, which will not be explored here because of space constraints, include philosophical accounts of self-deception (see, e.g., Mele 2012f).
+Self-control from a psychological perspective, broadly construed, is taken up again in Section V.1.